Nickanda/AuditLogReverter/README.md

 # Usage

 In the main folder, create a new file `settings.json`.
 Copy and paste anything in the `settings.json.example` file into the `settings.json` file.
+Once you have all of the settings set up, all you have to do is simpy run `node .` and the script should run!

 ## Settings explained